vlm-run/vlmrun-hub/README.md

 ## 💡 Motivation

-Frontier LLM APIs like GPT4 and Claude now support structured outputs (usually referred to as "JSON mode") in addition to more familiar chat completion.
+Frontier LLM APIs like GPT4 and Cl aude now support structured outputs (usually referred to as "JSON mode") in addition to more familiar chat completion.
 While generally used with text inputs, this approach is particularly powerful for visual data (especially documents) because it allows us to extract information in a declarative manner.
 I.e. we just list the fields we care about and let the VLM do the rest.